Bari people: Overview

 The Bari of the Nile are sedentary agro-pastoralist.
 They exploit the savanna lands along the river Nile, and up to 40 miles east and west of the Nile.
 Their economy is based on subsistence mixed farming; their domestic livestock (small and large) are mainly raised for supplementing food, but mostly as a socio-economic and financial investment.
 Notably, livestock are exchanged as gifts in marriages, and other social functions or sacrificed in celebrations, and funerals; and whenever the need arises they are sold for cash.

 The Bari used to own large herds of cattle but due to being victims of destructive slave raids which caused the spread of the tsetse fly, they have far less cattle than in the past.

 The Bari are consistently under pressure: now from modern urbanization annexing their green lands and infusing different cultures into their lifestyles; and historically the Baris have been devastated by slave traders, and forced by Belgians (especially from the Lado Enclave) into labor camps and used as porters to carry ivory tusks to the Atlantic coast.
 The two Sudanese Civil Wars (1955–1973; 1983–2005) have also affected the Bari social, economic and financial dynamics.

 War (intertribal or resisting foreigners) is not alien to Bari history.
 Generally, the Bari have co-existed well with the neighboring ethnic groups, but have had to pick up arms to defend their land against slave traders, and plundering warriors.
 There is documentation of Bari resistance against invasion by Dinka, Azande (Zande), and numerous encounters with Turkish slave traders.

 In the past it was a fashion among the Bari to undergo initiation ceremonies.
 Both boys and girls subjected themselves to removal of lower front teeth.
 The girls, in addition got scarifications: around the belly area, the flank, the back, and the face (on the temple) in the form of arrow shapes, or simple flowers.

 Along the banks of the Nile, in the heart of the Bari land, lies the historical villages of Mongalla, Lado, Gondokoro (Kondokoro), and Rejaf (Rageef).
 The capital city of South Sudan, the town of Juba, is also in the Bari land, situated ten miles to the south of Gondokoro, and seven miles to the north of Rejaf.

 Social organization

 The Bari have a caste system of two groups, the "lui" (freemen) and the "dupi" (serfs).
-The lui were the chiefs and the fathers of the soil while the lower caste, dupi, were those who had a trade such as iron smelting, ironmonging, or fishing.
+The lui were the chiefs and the fathers of the soil while the lower caste, dupi, were people captured during a war from other tribes, and those who had a trade such as iron smelting, ironmonging, or fishing.
 The dupi were a hereditary class of serfs who had to give their services to the lui.
 The lui represented the superior cattle owning element of Bari society.